nilanjan1/exercise/README.md

-configrc => config file for the tool create_vm.sh => Program to do installation of vm and service installation and configuration inside vm modules/modules.tar.gz => Contains the puppet modules that are used in httpd service installation and configuration tests/runtest.sh => Runs the functional testings
+configrc => config file for the tool create_vm.sh => Program to do installation of vm and service installation and configuration inside vm modules/modules.tar.gz => Contains the puppet modules that are used in httpd service installation and configuration tests/runtest.sh => Runs the functional testing

 - Setting up configrc file

-Below configuration defines the kickstart URL and the installtion URL.
+Below configuration defines the kickstart URL and the installation URL.
 Rest parameters in "Installation section" defines the property of the VM.

 default_kickstart_url="http://10.102.231.50:8080/centos/centos.ks" #Url of the kickstart file default_install_url="http://10.102.231.50:8080/centos/6/x86_64/" #Url of the OS installation files (Should copy the content of DVD ISO to this localtion in webserver)

 third_party_puppet_modules => The puppet modules mentioned here as a comma separated list.
 These modules will be installed in the virtual machine.
-In this exercise I have installaed puppetlabs-stdlib and jproyo-git modules.
+In this exercise I have installed puppetlabs-stdlib and jproyo-git modules.
 Although jproyo-git is not used but it is useful for cloning git repositories.

 An example puppet file to install git and clone a repository from master branch is as follows